Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Numerical experiments

 \begin{remark}[Implementation details] All numerical schemes are implemented using Python 3 and the Numpy and Scipy modules.
-The linear systems present in the schemes are solved using the Generalized Minimal RESidual iteration (GMRES) indirect solver (function available in the \textbf{scipy.sparse.linalg} module). \end{remark}
+The linear system for the Cahn-Hilliard part of the model is solved using the Generalized Minimal RESidual iteration (GMRES) iterative solver (function available in the \textbf{scipy.sparse.linalg} module).
+The tolerance on the convergence of the residual is indicated in each of the following subsections.
+To find the $\lambda$ that allows to compute the correct mass, we use the function \textbf{fsolve} of the \textbf{scipy.optimize} module which uses a modification of the Powell's conjugate direction method. \end{remark}